zhujun98/A-Star-search/README.md

   uphill_time_consumption = normal_time_consumption*(1 + elevation_difference/10)

-  downhill_time_consumption = normal_time_consumption*(1 - elevation_difference/20)
+  downhill_time_consumption = normal_time_consumption*(1 - elevation_difference/21)

   Here 'elevation_difference' refers to the difference of elevation between two points.
 The maximum elevation difference between two adjacent reachable points is 8 in this map.
-The model concludes that the time consumption of one uphill point plus two downhill points equals to that of three flat points.
-The difference in uphill penalty and downhill award reflects the path length increase no matter if the rover goes uphill or downhill.
+Since the path length will increase no matter the rover goes uphill or downhill, The uphill time consumption is penalized more than the downhill time consumptin is awarded.
+The model concludes that the time consumption of one uphill point plus two downhill points is slightly longer than that of three flat points.
+Therefore, in most cases, the rover will choose flat terrain.

 ## Search model